I2-MinusONE/I2-CRM-Wiki/user/read_user.md

-# Read an existing User
+# Fetch an existing User

 Retrieve the details of an existing User.